 It's just too good for you to miss out because you had a bad experience with a vinegar-tasting kombucha in the past!

 Want to know how to brew your own kombucha?
 Watch the video below plus the one under the recipe to see how to flavor the kombucha (just be sure to use this mixture in place of the ginger berryade mixture) 🙂

 - Add the apple cider, grated apple, grated ginger, and apple stick to a saucepan.
 Bring to a boil and reduce heat to a simmer.
 Simmer for 25 to 35 minutes until the mixture reduces by half.

 - Stir in maple syrup and remove from heat.

 - Let cool completely before transferring the mixture to freshly brewed kombucha.

 A batch of kombucha will yield about 14 cups (because you reserve 2 cups for the next batch).

 You can bottle in half gallon containers or 16 ounce containers.
 Add equal amounts to each cup depending on size of the container.
-(Half gallon container will use 1/2 cup mixture for each.
-16 ounce container will use about 2 TBSP for each)
+(Half gallon container will use ½ cup mixture for each.
+16 ounce container will use about 2 tablespoon for each)

 Here's what I use to make the Kombucha:

 Pin for later: